 We rely on our community to respect our guidelines for the benefit and safety of everyone at the Armory Art Center.
 When possible, please continue to keep your distance (6 feet) and wash/sanitize your hands regularly to minimize the spread of germs.

 We are proud to announce that our Facilities Manager has passed the Global Biorisk Advisory Council (GBAC) certification program.
 We will be implementing their criteria on campus to ensure a safe environment for all.

 Enrollment in Individual Class Days

-Per diem registration will be available for eligible classes after the initial week of registration has closed, due to the limited classroom capacity.
-If you are viewing a class online and are unable to click to register, that means the class is activated for per diem; in this case, call to register.
-All per diem registrations must take place over the phone by calling 561-832-1776 or in person by visiting the registrar’s desk.
+Per diem registration for eligible classes begins the initial week of classes.
+If you are viewing a class online and are unable to click to register, that means the class is available for per diem; in this case, call to register.
+All per diem registrations must take place over the phone by calling 561-832-1776 or in person by visiting the Registrar’s desk.
 Youth prep classes will not be available for per diem.
 Virtual classes will open for per diem registration after the first class has occurred and must be enrolled in 24 hours prior to the desired class day.
 May register for 1 class or several.
 Classes that have reached maximum capacity will not be eligible for per diem registration.